Enhanced Lidov-Kozai migration and the formation of the transiting giant planet WD1856+534b: Conclusion

 \section{Conclusion}

-In this paper, we have demonstrated the possible HEM of WD\,1856+534\,b through an enhanced LK effect from the WD's distant M-dwarf companions.
-We show that the inclination resonance in hierarchical 2+2 systems and the octupole effect can both significantly broaden the LK window for extreme eccentricity excitation (see Fig.~\ref{fig:window}), allowing HEM to operate in the WD\,1856+534 system for a wide range of initial planetary orbital inclinations.
-We find that the planet could have migrated through the resonant 2+2 effect from a distance of $\sim 30$--$60 \AU$ from the WD, corresponding to $\sim 10$--$20 \AU$ during the host's MS. Importantly, extreme eccentricity excitation can be delayed until the WD phase.
+In this paper, we have demonstrated the possible HEM of WD\,1856\,b through an enhanced LK effect from the WD's distant M-dwarf companions.
+We show that the inclination resonance in hierarchical 2+2 systems and the octupole effect can both significantly broaden the LK window for extreme eccentricity excitation (see Fig.~\ref{fig:window}), allowing HEM to operate in the WD\,1856 system for a wide range of initial planetary orbital inclinations.
+The requirement that secular perturbations from the companion stars be able to overcome SRFs imposes an absolute limit of $a_{1} \gtrsim 8 \AU$ for the planet's semi-major axis just prior to migration.
+Due to the large enhancement of the extreme LK window by the 2+2 resonance, we find that the planet most likely migrated from $30 \AU \lesssim a_{1} \lesssim 60 \AU$, corresponding to $\sim 10$--$20 \AU$ during the host's MS phase.
+Importantly, extreme eccentricity excitation through the 2+2 resonance is delayed until the WD phase at this distance.

-Although WD\,1856+534\,b is so far the only intact short-period giant planet known to orbit a WD, HEM and tidal disruption of giant planets may have occurred in other WD systems.
+Although WD\,1856\,b is so far the only intact short-period giant planet known to orbit a WD, HEM and tidal disruption of giant planets may have occurred in other WD systems.
 For instance, WD\,J0914+1914 possesses a gaseous accretion disc and a pollution signature rich in hydrogen, oxygen, and sulfur \citep{Gansicke+2019}.
 This has been interpreted as evidence for an ice giant's ongoing or previous disruption by the WD.
 As noted in Section \ref{s:Disc:Cav}, any flavor of HEM will more likely lead to tidal disruption than survival of the planet.
-Although WD\,J0914+1914's cooling age is quite short ($\sim 13 \Myr$), secular interactions can deliver a planet to the WD in time given a suitable companion \citep[e.g.,][]{SNZ2017}.
+Although WD\,J0914+1914's cooling age is quite short ($\sim 13 \Myr$), secular interactions can deliver a planet to the WD in time given a suitable companion \citep{SNG2020}.

 Atmospheric pollution may be a more prevalent signature of remnant planetary systems around WDs than the occurrence of short-period giant planets.
-To advance understanding of the occurrence of planetary systems in hierarchical star systems, we recommend further observational efforts to determine the fraction of polluted WDs that belong to wide binaries or hierarchical triples.
-The {\em Gaia} mission and LSST will aid in the identification of previously unknown stellar or substellar companions of WDs \citep[e.g.,][]{GF+2019}.
+To advance understanding of the occurrence of planetary systems in multiple-star systems, we recommend further observational efforts to determine the fraction of polluted WDs that belong to wide binaries or hierarchical triples.
+Previous studies by \citet{Zuckerman2014} and \citet{Wilson+2019} find consistent pollution fractions among WDs occurring singly and in wide binaries.
+The {\em Gaia} mission and LSST will aid in the identification of previously unknown stellar or substellar companions of WDs \citep[e.g.,][]{GF+2019}, offering the opportunity to refine these results.